 The unforgettable journey back home – Coorg to Bangalore

 I have been to a number of rides, rode in different terrains, different temperatures, different situations, but the ride to Bangalore from Coorg was one of the most unforgettable one I could totally pledge.
-We were cruising at normal speed on our usual route only to realise that the road is closed due to heavy rainfall. left without any choice, we had to take a detour once again. ew others.
-On enquiring about the fastest route to reach the bangalore, a localite suggested a short cut. the road, quite obvious was unknown to us, yet we took a chance to take that shortcut. indeed a best decision i could say.
-It was already starting to get dark and once on that shortcut road, it was completely dark. we realised there’s nothing but only trees beside us which indicate that we were going through a jungle.
+We were cruising at normal speed on our usual route only to realize that the road is closed due to heavy rainfall. left without any choice, we had to take a detour once again. ew others.
+On enquiring about the fastest route to reach the Bangalore, a localite suggested a short cut. the road, quite obvious was unknown to us, yet we took a chance to take that shortcut. indeed a best decision i could say.
+It was already starting to get dark and once on that shortcut road, it was completely dark. we realized there’s nothing but only trees beside us which indicate that we were going through a jungle.
 Riding through that zigzag road, nothing but our headlights to see the narrow road was one hell of an experience, oh not to forget the constant pouring.
 It felt like we were challenged by nature at every turn of our Bangalore to Coorg bike trip, with heavy rains, roads blocked, taking unknown routes and what not.
 Finally we sighted the main road and everyone looked relieved.
-We stopped for small tea break and a moment of silence prevailed as we all were in an awe of nature’s beauty and certainly realising what a hell of trip it was.
+We stopped for small tea break and a moment of silence prevailed as we all were in an awe of nature’s beauty and certainly realizing what a hell of trip it was.

 Back on the main highway, we didn’t bother much about the speedometer as everyone just wanted to reach home safely not wanting anymore adventures.
-Thankfully, with no more detours or sudden breaks we rached Bangalore around 3:00 AM bidding goodbye to our fellow riders with the promise to go on another adventurous ride soon.
+Thankfully, with no more detours or sudden breaks we reached Bangalore around 3:00 AM bidding goodbye to our fellow riders with the promise to go on another adventurous ride soon.